pages-themes/minimal/pages/guidelines/template.md

 ## Map content

-This part can be adjusted to a specific project and normally lists such map components as key molecules, pathways and cell types envolved, as well as outlines largere-scale modules planned.
+This part can be adjusted to a specific project and normally lists such map components as key molecules, pathways and cell types involved, as well as outlines larger-scale modules planned.

 ### Cell types involved